 The core of Legal Aid’s mission is to help low-income people navigate the complexities of the court system at the most vulnerable times in their lives.
 Legal Aid’s clients face evictions, health crises, foreclosure, domestic violence, education issues and consumer challenges that can only be solved with the help of a lawyer.

-Partnerships: ACP is proud to work with the Bitter Southerner and Fall Line Press to further the work of Atlanta Legal Aid.
+Partnerships: ACP is proud to partner with and help further the work of Atlanta Legal Aid.

 Atlanta Legal Aid Society

 Getting there: FREE parking in Legal Aid’s lot next to building, or pay to park in deck directly across Ellis St. or take MARTA to Peachtree Center Station and walk 1 block north to corner of Peachtree and Ellis.